North Cyprus Red Crescent Society

-The North Cyprus Red Crescent Society (Turkish: KKTC Kızılayı) is the Red Crescent society in the Turkish Republic of Northern Cyprus.
-It is a observer member of the International Red Cross and Red Crescent Movement.
+The KKTC Kızılayı (Turkish: North Cyprus Red Crescent Society) is the Red Crescent society in the Turkish Republic of Northern Cyprus.
+It is an observer member of the International Red Cross and Red Crescent Movement.

 Foundation

 North Cyprus Red Crescent Society was formed by the core group of people who has worked voluntarily since 1963.
 Its headquarters are in Lefkoşa, and it has seven branches in Turkish Republic of Northern Cyprus.

 Organisation

 North Cyprus Turkish Red Crescent Society has all representative and competent organs composed of the elected members.
 These organs are described in the 3rd Section of it Statute.
 The elections are held on a regular basis as prescribed in its statute.
 The branches are the following: